mries92/BetterCommandMenu/README.md

 - Various options to configure protection.
 Each clients protection settings are honored in multiplayer.
 ## Integrations
 -  [ItemStatsMod](https://thunderstore.io/package/ontrigger/ItemStatsMod/) - Will display the statistics from ItemStatsMod if enabled
+## Notes
+- Servers will honor each clients protection settings.
+This was so each player could specify an amount they are comfortable with.
+New players might spend a lot more time in the command menu looking at descriptions / stats.
 ## Changelog
 ### 1.3.0
 - Added protection system with 3 initial protection types.